Non-Elementary Complexities for Branching VASS, MELL, and Extensions: Concluding Remarks

 We establish the theorem by working with the equivalent top-down coverability problem (see \autoref{s:lossy.reach}).
 We show that, given a Minsky machine $\?M$ of size $K$ and two states $q_0, q_H$, then a BVASS $\?A(\?M)$, a state $q_r$ and a finite set $Q_\ell\eqdef\{q_H,q^\mathrm{leaf}\}$ are computable in logarithmic space, such that $\?M$ has a $0$-initialised $\mathrm{tower}(K)$-bounded computation from $q_0$ to $q_H$ if and only if $\?A(\?M)$ has a $(q_r, \vec 0)$-rooted $Q_\ell$-leaf-covering deduction tree.

 For each counter $c$ of $\?M$, there are three counters in $\?A(\?M)$ denoted $c, \hat{c}, c'$.
-The initial part of $\?A(\?M)$ employs a ``weak Petri net computer''~\citep{MayrMeyer81} for the $\mathrm{tower}$ function, namely a constant VASS with a designated start state, input counter, finish state and output counter, which given a natural number $m$, can compute $\mathrm{tower}(m)$ but non-deterministically may also compute a smaller value.
-(It is standard to construct such a VASS from weak routines for $2 m$ and $2^m$.)
-By means of the latter VASS, each counter $\hat{c}$ in $\?A(\?M)$ is initialised to have value $\mathrm{tower}(K)$ or possibly smaller.
+The initial part of $\?A(\?M)$ employs a ``weak Petri computer''~\citep{MayrMeyer81} for the $\mathrm{tower}$ function, namely a constant VASS with designated input and output counters and initial and final states.
+Given a natural number $m$ in its input counter and starting in its initial state, it can compute $\mathrm{tower}(m)$ in its output counter upon reaching its final state, but non-deterministically may also compute a smaller value (but never a larger one).
+This is a standard construction, using weak routines for $2m$ and $2^m$, which we depict in \autoref{fig-weaktower}.\footnote{The reader puzzled by the ``$\text{{+}{+}}c_0$'' increments in \autoref{fig-weaktower} should observe that $\mathrm{tower}(0)=2^0=1$ but $2\cdot 0=0$.} By means of the latter VASS, each counter $\hat{c}$ in $\?A(\?M)$ is initialised to have value $\mathrm{tower}(K)$ or possibly smaller.
 Recalling that the auxiliary VASS is constant, a simple pattern for incorporating it into $\?A(\?M)$ is to use fresh states and counters for each $\hat{c}$.

 The main part of $\?A(\?M)$ consists of simulating $\?M$ from $q_0$, using the translations of increments, decrements and zero tests in \autoref{f:Minsky}.
 For the increments and decrements, $\?A(\?M)$ also performs the opposite operation on the hatted counter, thereby keeping the sums $c + \hat{c}$ constant.
 For the zero tests, $\?A(\?M)$ attempts by two loops and using the primed counter, to copy the hatted counter to $d_K$ and then employ $\?B_K$ (see \autoref{f:Bk}) to verify that the latter is maximal (i.e., has value $\mathrm{tower}(K)$).
 Thus, $\?A(\?M)$ also has counters $d_i$ for $0 < i \leq K$ and $d'_i$ for $0 < i < K$, and more precisely a variant of $\?B_K$ is employed that has the same dimension as $\?A(\?M)$ (and does not use the extra counters).